CPLADRAGON/CS3237-Emogotchi/README.md

     * *(Optional: Use `screen -S flask` and then `python server.py` to keep it running after you disconnect).*

 2.  **Power On Devices:**
-    * Power on your Main ESP32 and your Second ESP32.
+    * Power on your Main ESP32.
-    * You can open the Arduino Serial Monitor (Baud: 115200) to watch their debug logs.
+    * Open the Arduino Serial Monitor (Baud: 115200) to watch its debug logs.

 3.  **View the Web UI:**
     * Open a web browser on your computer or phone.